TaiyouBoy/cyphersnletters/README.md

 - Code must be clear, well-structured, object-oriented, with meaningful identifiers, proper indentation, comments, and modular design.
 - User interface must be clear and consistent.
 - Passing requires meeting restrictions and mandatory objectives.

+This is the final project for Programming – Informatics I (20302) at the University of the Balearic Islands for the 2025-2026 course.